Oghma-Infinium/Fahluaan/Documentation/FAQ.md

 ### Body type won't change when trying to apply a new body through OBody.
 Solution(s)
  1. This issue should be fixed with versions 4.2.0+ of [OBody NG](https://www.nexusmods.com/skyrimspecialedition/mods/77016), however if you still encounter this issue then you should check the [Troubleshooting Guide](https://www.nexusmods.com/skyrimspecialedition/articles/4868).

+### Neck seams on Female Hide, Studded, and Scaled Armors.
+Solution(s)
+ 1. I will have to fix this in an update, it's caused by bad bodyslide conversions for those armors.

+### Ancient Hagraven and Drascula are invisible!
+Solution(s)
+ 1. I will fix this in an update, it's caused by a Madmen patch which did not appropriately forward the race record entry.